mauritssilvis/types/java/src/main/java/nl/mauritssilvis/types/java/string/README.md

     char[] toCharArray();
 }
 ```

 Objects of the above type know their length, allow random access to their characters and can be converted to character arrays.
-None of the supplied methods can change an object's contents.
+None of the methods should change (or allow for changes in) an object's contents.

 #### 1.1.1 An array of characters